-- Objectives: To evaluate biochar's ability to reduce nutrient leaching from lawn grass. - Methods: Biochar (Blue Sky Biochar) and tall fescue seed (450 lb/acre) were sown at roughly the same time, both at UC Riverside and at the West Coast Turf farm in Escondido.
-Later, the sod from West Coast Turf was transplanted into plots along side the seeded plots at UCR Turfgrass Research Facility.
-Suction lysimeters were installed in each plot.
-The plots were fertilized with 2 lb N / 1000 ft2 using a 15-5-8 fertilizer (BEST Microgreen).
-Following fertilization, soil solution samples were taken from the lysimeters (Irrometer) after irrigation for 7 weeks.
-The soil solution was analyzed for nitrate, ammonia and ortho-phosphate concentrations. - Treatments: 3 rates of biochar were applied to each the transplanted grass and the seeded grass: the control rate of 0 tons/acre, the low rate of 2.8 tons/acre, and the high rate of 14 tons/acre.
+- Objectives: To evaluate biochar's ability to reduce nutrient leaching from turfgrass. - Methods: Biochar (Blue Sky Biochar) and tall fescue seed (450 lb/acre) were sown at roughly the same time, both at UC Riverside and at the West Coast Turf farm in Escondido.
+When mature, the sod from West Coast Turf was transplanted into plots along side the seeded plots at the UCR Turfgrass Research Facility.
+Suction lysimeters (Irrometer) were installed in each plot.
+The plots were fertilized with 2 lb N/1000 ft using a 15-5-8 fertilizer (BEST Microgreen).
+Following fertilization, soil solution samples were taken from the lysimeters for 7 weeks following irrigation events.
+The soil solution was analyzed for nitrate, ammonia and ortho-phosphate concentrations. - Treatments: 3 rates of biochar were applied to both sod and the seeded turfgrass at rates of: 0 tons/acre (control), 2.8 tons/acre (low rate), and 14 tons/acre (high rate).